simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 If the parameter contains a system or planet address (for example `INV XK-745` or `INV XK-745a`) it will only show inventories at that location.

-__POP__
+__WF__
 _Mandatory parameter: base ID_
-Shows an overview over a base’s population and their needs.
-The more sophisticated the population tier, the higher their needs.
+Shows an overview over a base’s workforce and their needs.
+The more sophisticated the workforce tier, the higher their needs.
 If you can’t supply your workers with the consumables they need, the efficiency of buildings they operate will drop.
-Accessible via the “Population” button in a concrete BS window.
+Accessible via the “Workforce” button in a concrete BS window.

 __EXP__
 _Mandatory parameter: base ID_